zstoebs/Daily-Coding-Problem/October 2019/README.md

 or null if there is no recurring character.

 - 10/18/2019: Given a tree where each edge has a weight, compute the length of the longest path in the tree.

+- 10/19/2019: Given a 32-bit integer, return the number with its bits reversed.